aulasoftwarelibre/telegram-bot-template/README.md

 # Telegram Bot Template

-Template for creating Telegram bots.
+This project provides a template for creating a Telegram bot using Python.
+It includes a CLI for managing the bot, a web controller using FastAPI for webhook integration, and a PostgreSQL database setup with Docker.

 ## Local Installation